RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

 To create the rule, execute the following:

-`oci events rule create --display-name myBucketCreation$LAB_ID --is-enabled true --condition '{"eventType":"com.oraclecloud.objectstorage.bucket.create", "data": {"bucketName":"$MY_BUCKET"}}' --compartment-id $COMPARTMENT_OCID --actions file://actions.json`{{execute}}
+`oci events rule create --display-name myBucketCreation$LAB_ID --is-enabled true --condition '{"eventType":"com.oraclecloud.objectstorage.bucket.create", "data": {"bucketName":"'"$MY_BUCKET"'"}}' --compartment-id $COMPARTMENT_OCID --actions file://actions.json`{{execute}}
 (Note that you need to replace the value of the variable $MY_BUCKET for the command to execute correctly)

 With this single CLI command we have created: